mairahz/Artemis-Blue/README.md

 ## Project Overview
 ### Project Description
-The purpose of this project is to build an outdoor GPS dead-reckoning with lorawan.
-It involves tracking a person using the Dragino Lorawan Module.
-A static beacon network will be created using the thing:52 for RSSI ranging and a dead-reckoning model with kalman filtering will be used.
-Lastly, a web dashboard viewer showing the current location will also be created.
-Scenarios that this project will be useful in would be for things such as tracking animals and tracking movements of a person.
+The purpose of this project is to build an outdoor locating system using GPS and RSSI data in a dead reckoning system with kalman filtering.
+A static beacon network will be created using four thing:52s.
+The mobile node (consisting of a particle argon and LTG92) will send RSSI data from the static beacon network, along with GPS data from the LTG92's GPS module, over LoRaWAN to a LoRaWAN gateway.
+An application server will process the data to determine the mobile node's location using a dead-reckoning model with kalman filtering.
+Lastly, a web dashboard viewer will be used to show the current location of the mobile node.
+Scenarios that this project would be useful in include tracking animals, people or objects.

 ### Key Performance Indicator
 The key performance indicators of the project would be: